 Additionally, we have secured more funding, including £830 million through the City Region Sustainable Transport Settlement and an additional £22 million through the Brownfield Housing Fund.

-Alongside this, we are making changes to our structure so we can operate as effectively as possible.
+Alongside this, we are making changes to our systems and processes so we can operate as effectively as possible.